 Xuedou remarked, "Even so, Jinniu was not being good-hearted."
 This remark is scary.
 In what respect is he not being good-hearted?

 Changqing said, "Sure seems like celebration on the occasion of a meal."
 This saying is hard to believe and hard to understand.
-The vein of the words is so find it's as though it had been sifted through a silk mesh.
+The vein of the words is so fine it's as though it had been sifted through a silk mesh.
 It is a life-taking spiritual talisman!

 This has been called the giant meal table of the successors of Mazu.
 Perhaps so -- but there is no one on earth who does not sit at this table.
-Nevertheless, thee is no one who really knows how to eat the food.
+Nevertheless, there is no one who really knows how to eat the food.
 Thus, no matter how fine a table of treats Jinniu has set out today, there seem to be no customers to partake of it.
 Yet he certainly is a genial host.
 When Zen masters act for the benefit of others this way, it is just because people don't know they know what they know and so seeking outwardly.
 Thus Jinniu had no choice but to dance and laugh for twenty years and tell people not to eat rice through their noses, showing them what they already knew.
 This was Jinniu's extremely kind help for others.
 When Xuedou remarks that he was "not being good-hearted," he means it is a fine tea party, but don't drink too much irresponsibly and get poisoned.
 It's important how you drink.Sekida's Comment

 "Sure seems like celebration" -- Celebrating what?
 Is it because the meal is your favorite dish?
 No, it's a celebration to let you know the way to eat with your mouth.